kylesomers/amazon-ecs-catsndogs-workshop/Lab-1-Artifacts/lab1-detailed-steps.md

 21. The ECSSpotFleet resource has a Property named **LaunchSpecifications**, which contains **UserData**.
 This is about half way down the template.
 This UserData creates a termination watcher script described below.
 You will not be able to see the contents directly from the CloudFormation console.

 **Note:** This script creates a Spot instance termination notice watcher script on each EC2 instance.
 That watcher script runs on each instance every two minutes.
 It polls the EC2 instance metadata service for a Spot termination notice.
-If the instance is scheduled for termination (because you have been outbid) the script sends a command to the ECS service to put itself into a DRAINING state.
+If the instance is scheduled for termination (because the instance is being reclaimed by EC2) the script sends a command to the ECS service to put itself into a DRAINING state.
 This prevents new tasks being scheduled on the instance, and if capacity is available in the cluster, ECS will start replacement tasks on other instances within the cluster.

 More information about this script can be found on the AWS Compute blog: https://aws.amazon.com/blogs/compute/powering-your-amazon-ecs-cluster-with-amazon-ec2-spot-instances/